 Why Do Hospital-Acquired Infections Occur?

 Contracting an infection while in the hospital isn’t an uncommon occurrence, and some surgical procedures may make the chances of infection even higher.
-However, in many cases, hospital-acquired infections are preventable when medical staff follows the guidelines for cleanliness.
-When a hospital-acquired infection (HAI) is caused by a doctor or other medical professional being negligent or not adhering to the guidelines, they could be held liable for the injuries a patient suffered.
+However, in many cases, hospital-acquired infections are preventable when medical staff follow the guidelines for cleanliness.
+When a hospital-acquired infection (HAI) is caused by doctors or other healthcare professionals being negligent or not adhering to the guidelines, they could be held liable for the injuries a patient suffered.

 What Kinds Of Infections Can You Get In The Hospital?

-A hospital-acquired infection is an infection that you develop while in the hospital that is not related to your original illness, injury, or diagnosis.
-It typically develops within 48 hours of being admitted to the hospital, and it can be very serious, even life-threatening.
+Hospital-acquired infections (also called healthcare-associated infections) are infections that you develop while in the hospital that are not related to your original illness, injury, or diagnosis.
+A healthcare-associated infection typically develops within 48 hours of being admitted to the hospital and can be very serious, even life-threatening.

 HAIs can occur in various ways.
 Typically, they happen when invasive medical devices are used for treatment or surgery.
 If these medical devices are contaminated or not sterilized correctly, dangerous bacteria, viruses, or fungi can be introduced into the body.
 Some of the different kinds of HAIs that occur in the hospital include: